 I also did some research on magnets, ordered the best -from my knowledge- to use, and pulled out my trusty rose gold paint to add some embellishment.

-- I cut apart the tiles using an Exacto knife, and then used a sanding block to smooth the edges down a bit.
+- I pulled the tile off of the netting and then used a sanding block to smooth the edges down a bit.
+You may need to trim off bits of glue if anything stuck on.

 - Paint the side edges of the magnets.
 I used a rose copper color.
 I let the paint dry for about an hour and then went back and painted a second coat.